JosVerheij/reshade-shaders/Readme.md

 Converts full range 0-255 into limited range 16-235.

-This shader is intended for devices that output an incorrect video signal and/or displays that output an incorrect video signal, such that the original full RGB range is displayed as a limited range.
+This shader is intended for devices that output an incorrect video signal and/or displays that apply an incorrect video signal, such that the original full RGB range is displayed as a limited range.
 The latter causes crushed blacks and clipped highlights.

 To install, simply copy the shader into the reshade shaders directory.